sanity-io/preview-kit/README.md

   // If your queries are already equipped to handle drafts vs published
   // or you otherwise show UI depending on draft status set this to false
   overlayDrafts: true,
+  // By default new changes made to the dataset will be automatically synced, providing a live preview experience.
+  // This behavior can be disabled by setting the `listen` flag to `false`.
+When disabled, you will still be able
+  // to preview content, but will need to reload the page to see any change made after the page loaded.
+  listen: true
 }
 ```